 The recommended first aid treatment is to soak the affected limb (usually the foot) in hot water.
 In the case of stonefish venom, using a tourniquet or pressure bandage is no longer best practice.

 Although many victims have been treated for stonefish stings, in the last 40 years only one resulted in a fatality, and that was in Nago Beach, Japan.
 No deaths from stonefish have ever been recorded in Fiji.

 9. Golden Dove (Chrysoenas luteovirens) aka Lemon Dove

 We promised you one harmless bird, so here he is!

 Also known as the Golden Fruit Dove, this is one of the 178 known birds taht live in Fiji.
 The Golden Dove (affectionately known as ‘Goldie’) is endemic, meaning it originated and can only be found within the Fijian islands.

 These birds, and many more endemic animals, can be visited at Fiji’s Kula Wild Adventure Park.

 Well, that brings our list of to a close.
-We hope this article has been interesting and informative – if we can help any further just add a comment, or get in touch using our social media links.
+We hope this article has been interesting and informative – if we can help any further just get in touch using our social media links.

 And please remember: some of the animals we’ve looked at can be very dangerous, but if you respect them and don’t pose a threat, they’ll treat you the same way.
 (Except for the saltwater crocodile: he’s a nasty b**tard!)